synw/django-mqueue/README.md

 If you don't want any icons set it empty.

-Extend it the same way as MQUEUE_EVENT_CLASSES
+Overide or extend it the same way as MQUEUE_EVENT_CLASSES

 #### Event Extra html